YYgroup/QEncodeTurb/README.md

-This repository contains the source code for the arXiv paper: “Geometric quantum encoding of a turbulent field” (arXiv:2508.05346).
+This repository contains the source code for the arXiv paper: “Geometric encoding of turbulence for end-to-end quantum simulation” (arXiv:2508.05346).

 ## Files